 Alina Madita Wieczorek | 4th Year Marine Science

 I moved from Germany to Galway to study Marine Science as I wanted to study in English and as close to the Atlantic as possible.
 The first year of the course focused on giving the same background knowledge to all students.
 During the second and third year I gained in-depth knowledge in many different areas of Marine Science as the course is truly multidisciplinary.
-I more and more realise now that this is one of the more important if not the most important aspect of my studies in NUI Galway as it enables me to link up topics from different areas such as how ocean physics influence the biology of our oceans.
+I more and more realise now that this is one of the more important if not the most important aspect of my studies in Univerisity of Galway as it enables me to link up topics from different areas such as how ocean physics influence the biology of our oceans.
 My favourite part of the degree was the research project in year four where the lecturers hand over to you.
 In this period I picked up many valuable skills, which are of great help to me now.
 At the moment I am doing a bursary in the Marine Institute.
 I hope in the future to do research around marine environmental issues and acquire a PhD in this area.